Sames-Jtudd/MPRA-design-tool/README.md

 # Instructions

 **Before running**
-The script will connect to the NIH website to extract linkage information.
-You will need to go to this link (https://ldlink.nci.nih.gov/?tab=apiaccess) and register for an API token.
-In the script options please enter you token before running, using -T, --API_token.
+The script will connect to the NIH LDlink website to extract linkage information.
+You will need to go to this link (https://ldlink.nci.nih.gov/?tab=apiaccess) and register for an API token and parse this, using **-T, --API_token**.

 **Quick start**
-When running the script ensure you have at least 40Gb of RAM as the script reads into memory both genome and reference SNP files.
+When running the script ensure you have at least 40Gb of RAM as the script reads both genome and reference SNP files into memory.
-To execute in its most simple form
+To execute, in its simplest form
-> Rscript /path_to_script/design_library_v0.2.R \
+> Rscript /path_to_script/design_library_v0.2.R \\
--i / path_to/summary_SNPs.txt \
+-i / path_to/summary_SNPs.txt \\
--a /path_to/all_SNPs.txt \
+-a /path_to/all_SNPs.txt \\
--d /path_to/SNPdb.vcf.gz \
+-d /path_to/SNPdb.vcf.gz \\
--g /path_to/reference_genome.fa.gz \
+-g /path_to/reference_genome.fa.gz \\
--o /path_to/outdir \
+-o /path_to/outdir \\
 -T {API_token}

 **Libraries**